ToyotaFinancialServices.com secure site + Toyota Financial Services (TFS) Mobile Site + Apps

 Evaluating the Current Experience

-I conducted a heuristic evaluation of secure site using User Tasks and Personas and analytics in a cognitive walk-through to explain current trouble spots.
+I conducted a heuristic evaluation of secure site using User Tasks and Personas as well as patterns I identified in analytics in a cognitive walk-through to explain current trouble spots.

 Defining the Solution

 A Participatory Design Sessions with a cross-discipline group provided an opportunity for everyone to express their ideas at a point where they could be fully considered and inform the strategy and design.

 I then rated participatory design ideas against business goals with the business lead, rated ideas against user requirements, and the technical team evaluated the ideas for level of effort.
 I facilitated a review of the session and analysis results to ensure a deep understanding for both me and the team harnessing their expertise and my User Experience expertise to form a unified, informed conclusion.

 I worked with the team for 3 months in crafting a strategy and a detailed design of the first feature to be designed.

 The User Experience Strategy provided a unified vision on what needs to be built and how it will be used to empower the team to work cohesively in designing holistic User Experience that will satisfy both users and business goals.

 By establishing the UX Direction within the strategy the cross-department teams are empowered to work cohesively for the next year, and ensure improvements in user satisfaction, and establish foundation for expanding services, reduce inaccurate/loss and confusion with the Payoff experience, proactively gather insights into motivations to Pay-off early, and increase auto-pay subscription.

 I defined and directed Visual Design to ensure appropriate transfer and evolution of interface elements from the latest public site redesign to ensure a cohesive experience.